-Of all the en route moves Amtrak makes, the reverse move by the Vermonter in each direction daily at Palmer, MA is maybe the most interesting.
+Of all the en route moves Amtrak makes, the reverse move by the Vermonter in each direction daily at Palmer, MA (called the Palmer Shuffle) is maybe the most interesting.
 Combining or breaking up of sections a train (e.g., of the Builder at Spokane or of the Lake Shore at Albany/Renssellaer) is old hat, as is adding or subtracting cars at stations.
 But the reverse move of the Vermonter at Palmer is unique as the train changes railroads between CSX and the New England Central Railroad (NECR).
 On the day of the photos the southbound and northbound trains ran with cab cars.
 At times they have run with engines at both ends which increases the operating costs.

 Routing the Vermonter through Palmer is a detour from the more direct Connecticut River Valley Line that carried the previous train on the route, the Montrealer which, because of track deterioration, Amtrak bused in 1987 north of Springfield.
 The state-subsidised Vermonter could not be a bus thus the 11-track mile longer Palmer detour and reverse move was created.
 Money exists to upgrade the valley route.

 Palmer hosts the east/west main of the CSX (the westbound Boston section of the Lake Shore Limited passed through 11 minutes before the Southbound Vermonter arrived) and the north/south NECR main which the Vermonter uses to the north.
 Three-locomotive short-line Massachusetts Central Railroad (MCER) starts here and runs 24 miles northeast to South Barre, MA.
 Both MCER and NECR interchange with CSX east of the depot along the CSX.
 Both have yards in town.
 All three NCER diesels were in town for my camera.
 The Palmer Depot is a restaurant and no trains stop there.
 The parking lot is a train watcher hang out.